lawleagle/PlayerAPI/readme.txt

 Description
 ===========

-Player API core is an Minecraft Forge core mod which gives
+Player API is a Minecraft Forge core mod which gives

 * client mods access to the client classes "EntityPlayerSP" aka "blk" and "EntityPlayerMP" aka "mw"
 * server mods access to the server class and "EntityPlayerMP" aka "mw"